zainab-a8/urban-lamp/README.md

 Red Moon is a screen filter app for night time phone use.
-When the lowest brightness setting of your phone won't do the trick, Red Moon makes your screen even darker.
+When the lowest brightness setting of your phone won't do the trick, Red Moon protects your eyes by making your screen even darker.
 It also helps you sleep healthier by filtering out blue light, which can disrupt your sleep cycle (circadian rhythm).

 [<img src="https://f-droid.org/badge/get-it-on.png"
       alt="Get it on F-Droid"